lombardero/nyu-devops-concepts/1-get-started/README.md

 Official `VS Code` [guide for mac in this link](https://code.visualstudio.com/docs/setup/windows).

 ### 1.1.1 - Some useful commands in VS Code
 - `Ctrl + Space`: gives you the list of possible statements (such as available arguments of functions).
-Requires having the package of the language you are working on installed.
+Requires having the extension of the language you are working on installed (check below paragraph).
 - `Alt + Shift + F`: reformats the code with the proper spacings (not useful for `Python`)

 ### 1.1.2 - Useful `VS Code` extensions